drduker/blockchain-developer-bootcamp-final-project/README.md

 # Public Eth address for NFT:
 * 0x370552cb51c1e84d922B11d2C0A5423CBf17b2c6
-# Contract deployed on Robsten at this address:
+# Contract deployed on Ropsten at this address:
 * 0xe7995F40E063646A4F1a727EbCc838E2DDca8028

 # Deployed to netlify: